microsoft/tolerant-php-parser/README.md

   * Allow for incremental parsing in the future
 * Adheres to [PHP language spec](https://github.com/php/php-langspec),
 supports both PHP5 and PHP7 grammars
-* Generated AST provides properties necessary for semantic and transformational operations, which also need to be performant
+* Generated AST provides properties (fully representative, etc.) necessary for semantic and transformational operations, which also need to be performant.
 ([< 100 ms UI response time](https://www.computer.org/csdl/proceedings/afips/1968/5072/00/50720267.pdf),
 so each language server operation should be < 50 ms to leave room for all the other stuff going on in parallel.)